 If you’re like most people, you probably reach for an energy drink when you need a pick-me-up.
 But how long do those drinks last, and how many can you safely have in a day?

-Energy drinks are unique drinks that contain caffeine, sugars, nutrients such as vitamins, amino acids, and herbal extracts.
-Different energy brands have different proprietary recipes.
+Energy drinks are suggested to drink within a week after opened up, they should also be kept in a cool surroundings otherwise it is better to throw it, these drinks contain caffeine, sugars, nutrients such as vitamins, amino acids, and herbal extracts which can’t last longer when kept in an open environment.
+Different energy drinks brands have different proprietary recipes.
 These drinks provide an extra energy burst when you need it the most such as during a long work shift.

 The half-life of an energy drink is about 5 – 6 hours, which means that the effects of caffeine will reduce by half within the first 5 hours.
 It takes another 5 hours for the effects to completely disappear.
 While this is a ball-park figure, how long an average energy drink lasts in our body depends on various factors such as:

 Different brands and drinks have different levels of caffeine and sugars as mentioned below.
 The higher the caffeine and sugar content, the longer the effects of the drink last in your body.